-First, it's simply lacking an intentional sense of style.
-You have a "look" regardless of whether you're trying or not, and it's up to you to shape it.
+You always have a "look" regardless of whether you're trying or not, and it's up to you to shape it.

-Third, guys will half-ass their style.
-They'll shine the front of their shoes but not the heels.
+Guys will shine the front of their shoes but not the heels.
 Their suit won't be tailored or their neck isn't trimmed.
 You don't have to be flawless, but paying attention to the little things says "I do the whole job and pay attention to detail."

 Think about men you respect in your industry, the kind of reputation you want to have, and your future career goals.